A study from the UK has found that about two-thirds of people abandon their New Years resolutions within a month.

-The participants were about 180 Australian and UK adults who completed an online survey four times over a two-month period.
+The participants included about 180 Australian and UK adults who completed an online survey four times over a two-month period.

-New Years resolutions are difficult to keep to
+New Years resolutions are difficult to adhere to

 The study found that almost two-thirds of the participants abandoned their New Years resolutions within the first month.